Solid-State Dewetting of Polycrystalline Thin Films: a Phase Field Approach

-Fig.~\ref{fig:figure2}d illustrates the dependence of the critical aspect ratios, Eqs.~\eqref{eq:r2D} and \eqref{eq:r3D} for regular hexagonal grains ($n=6$), on $\theta$.
-Note that $r_{\rm c}^{\rm 3D}$ increases with $n$, indicating that grains with fewer edges undergo SSD earlier than those with more edges.
-This suggests that sharp corners promote film rupture.
-Note that from the equations above, $\tilde{z}=0$ is ensured at the junction where $\tilde{\rho} = \tilde{R}$.
-Since the (spherical) elevation decreases with radius, an enhanced grooving at junctions as observed in previous works \cite{GENIN19923239,MUKHERJEE2022111076} is naturally accounted for.
+It increases with $n$, indicating that grains with fewer edges undergo SSD earlier, suggesting that sharp corners promote film rupture.
+From the equations above, $\tilde{z}=0$ at the junction where $\tilde{\rho} = \tilde{R}$; since the (spherical) elevation decreases with radius, enhanced grooving at junctions, observed in previous works \cite{GENIN19923239,MUKHERJEE2022111076}, is naturally captured.
 The elevation of the junction (J) and of the GB at the midpoint between junctions can be expressed as (see SM)

-MPF simulations of SSD of the idealized initial configurations as in Figs.~\ref{fig:figure2}b are presented in Fig.~\ref{fig:figure3}a varying $r^{\rm 3D}$.
-For relatively small aspect ratios, the morphology of grains at equilibrium is well described by spherical caps truncated by hexagons ($n=6$ in Fig.~\ref{fig:figure2}c). $d_{\rm J}$ and $d_{\rm GB}$ decrease with increasing $r^{\rm 3D}$ and correspond well to the prediction of Eq.~\eqref{eq:dj}.
-For instance, considering the case of $r^{\rm 3D}=5.5$, the predicted elevations normalised to the initial film thickness are $d_{\rm J}/H \approx 0.37$ and $d_{\rm GB}/H \approx 0.64$ and the simulated normalised elevations measured at the nominal interface between vapor phase and grains ($\phi_1=0.5$) are $d_{\rm J}/H \approx 0.37$ and $d_{\rm GB}/H \approx 0.65$.
-Moreover, a critical aspect ratio of $r^{\rm 3D}_{\rm c}\approx 6.7$ is obtained from simulations (c.f.
-Fig.~\ref{fig:figure3}a).
-Eq.~\eqref{eq:r3D}, for the considered scenario where $\theta=\pi/6$, delivers an estimation of $r_{\rm c}^{\rm 3D}\approx 8.7$ for $d=0$ and $r_{\rm c}^{\rm 3D}\approx 6.8$ considering the diffuse interface of MPF 3D simulations with $d=\epsilon/H=0.22$ (see also Fig.~\ref{fig:figure2}d), in excellent agreement with the result of simulations.
-On the one hand, we can conclude that the MPF framework well reproduces estimation based on interface/surface energy minimization.
-On the other hand, predictions of Eqs.~\eqref{eq:r3D} and \eqref{eq:dj} are confirmed by (independent) numerical simulations.
-They can be readily exploited to provide initial estimates of the onset of SSD in polycrystalline thin films, given the aspect ratio of the grains.
-We note, however, that localized inhomogeneities and defects typically occur in polycrystals, which can trigger SSD but with a highly heterogeneous character.
+MPF three-dimensional simulations of SSD of the idealized initial configurations in Figs.~\ref{fig:figure2}b are presented in Fig.~\ref{fig:figure3}a, varying $r^{\rm 3D}$.
+For relatively small aspect ratios, grain morphologies at equilibrium are well described by hexagonally truncated spherical caps ($n=6$, Fig.~\ref{fig:figure2}c).
+Both $d_{\rm J}$ and $d_{\rm GB}$ decrease with increasing $r^{\rm 3D}$ and agree with Eq.~\eqref{eq:dj}.
+For instance, at $r^{\rm 3D}=5.5$, simulations give $d_{\rm J}/H \approx 0.37$ and $d_{\rm GB}/H \approx 0.65$, in almost perfect agreement with predictions of Eq.~\eqref{eq:dj}, namely $d_{\rm J}/H \approx 0.37$ and $d_{\rm GB}/H \approx 0.64$.
+The proposed Eq.~\eqref{eq:r3D} further estimates $r_{\rm c}^{\rm 3D}\approx8.7$ for $d=0$ and $r_{\rm c}^{\rm 3D}\approx6.8$ for $d=\epsilon/H=0.22$, well matching the simulated critical aspect ratio $r_{\rm c}^{\rm 3D}\approx6.7$ (Fig.~\ref{fig:figure3}a).
+This agreement holds for other $\theta$ values too, as illustrated in Fig.~\ref{fig:figure2}d.
+The MPF framework is thus benchmarked against theoretical predictions from Eqs.~\eqref{eq:r3D} and \eqref{eq:dj}, which also independently enable the estimation of the SSD onset in polycrystalline thin films from the grain aspect ratio.
+We note, however, that localized inhomogeneities and defects may trigger SSD with pronounced heterogeneity.